Cost to Install Wood Siding – Professional Insights

 True DIY Costs

-• Longer timelines that expose sheathing to weather
+• Longer timelines: Can expose materials to weather.

 When Professional Installation Pays Off